offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 Library Functions/Iterators_TOPIC
 ```

-C++'s equivalent of Java collections are commonly referred to as containers.
+C++'s verson of Java collections are commonly referred to as containers.
 C++ containers come in 3 major types:

  * Sequence containers - Objects organized in a sequence, where they're (at least) accessible from one end to the other.